charlie-lee/SLAM_related_notes/chapters/06_slam_papers_overview.md

   where \( \V{C}(\cdot) \) converts an input into a rotational matrix

-- *Estimates* of the evolving IMU state by applying expectation operator to the equation of time evolution of IMU state
+- *Estimates* of the evolving IMU state by applying expectation operator to the equation of time evolution of IMU state in \eqref{eq-MSCKF-6}
   \[
      \begin{bmatrix}
        {}_G^I\V{\dot{\hat{q}}} \\